edk2-docs/Edk2SpecDCNs/BuildSpec/1,27/UpdateReport.md

 Update the Report to include a listing of MACROs that are used in conditional directives in the DSC and FDF files.

+Update the Report to include a SHA1 HASH of the .efi file in the Module's Summary Section if the ```-Y HASH``` option is present